datagraph/cl-ndbapi/README.md

 # Installation

-The installation instructions are in the separate file [INSTALL](INSTALL).
+The installation instructions are in the separate file [INSTALL.md](INSTALL.md).

 ## Details on the generation of the FFI bindings